ibm-cloud-docs/containers/cs_istio.md

 If you are using the managed Istio add-on versions 1.21 to 1.23, you can migrate to a later version of the community Istio instead.
 {: shortdesc}

-Before you begin
+Before you begin:
-- If you no longer need Istio, you can [uninstall the add-on without installing the community Istio](/docs/containers?topic=containers-istio#istio_uninstall_addon) instead of completing these step.
+If you no longer need Istio, you can [uninstall the add-on without installing the community Istio](/docs/containers?topic=containers-istio#istio_uninstall_addon) instead of completing these step.